odyzeo/form-item/README.md

 This is the initial value of the form input/textarea.

 ### formErrors {array} - optional
 Array of errors to display.

-### msgRequired {string} - optional
-Error message for required field
+Will take priority before FE validator errors until value is changed.

 ## Available validators
 - `email`